Martinus Schouman

-Martinus Schouman (1770– 1848) was a 19th-century painter from the Northern Netherlands.
+Martinus Schouman (1770 – 1848) was a Dutch painter who specialised in marine art.

 Biography

-Schouman was born in Dordrecht.
+Schouman was born in 1770 in Dordrecht.
 According to the RKD he was the pupil and grandnephew of Aert Schouman and the brother of Aert II.
-His pupils were Pieter Arnout Dijxhoorn, Jan de Greef (1784-1834), Pieter Martinus Gregoor, Matthijs Quispel, Johannes Christiaan Schotel, and his son Izaak Schouman.
+His pupils were Pieter Arnout Dijxhoorn, Jan de Greef, Pieter Martinus Gregoor, Matthijs Quispel, Johannes Christiaan Schotel, and his son Izaak Schouman.
 He is known for marines and landscapes and was a member of the Dordrecht artist's society Pictura and the Royal society of the fine arts in Brussels.
-He died in Breda.
+He died in 1848 in Breda.